QBiz Leads AI

 If the model only searches once, how can my small business ever get in?

 By being one of the small set of sources it reads on that single search.
-Profound found the model uses about four unique sources per cited turn and triangulates rather than picking one winner (Profound, 2026).
+When ChatGPT searches it sends one or more targeted queries and returns several cited sources rather than picking a single winner, as OpenAI's own description of search confirms (OpenAI Help Center)[2].
 For a local question, the field is your town, not the whole country, so being the clearest answer plus present on the directories and communities it trusts is a realistic way in.
 The groundwork is in our local AEO guide.

 How do I know which of my opening questions actually trigger a search?